-For years, Kya Clark has survived alone in the marshes of the North Carolina coast.
+(123 Weeks) For years, Kya Clark has survived alone in the marshes of the North Carolina coast.
 Dubbed “The Marsh Girl” by the locals, she was abandoned by her family and has been raised by nature itself.
 Now, as she comes of age, she begins to yearn for something more than her loneliness – maybe even a connection with the locals.
-(112 Weeks) Read more →

-Growing up in a small black community in the Deep South, the Vignes sisters run away at age sixteen.
+(32 Weeks) Growing up in a small black community in the Deep South, the Vignes sisters run away at age sixteen.
 Though identical twins, their lives end in completely different paths.
 One returns to live in their hometown while the other secretly passes as white.
 Bennett explores more than race, as she contemplates how the past affects future generations when their daughters’ lives intersect.
-(21 Weeks) Read more →

-After being injured in a bombing in Afghanistan, a Navy doctor settles at his late grandfather’s cabin in North Carolina.
+(15 Weeks) After being injured in a bombing in Afghanistan, a Navy doctor settles at his late grandfather’s cabin in North Carolina.
 While recuperating from his wounds, Trevor Benson never expects to find love, but he can’t fight the attraction he feels to deputy sheriff Natalie Masterson.
-However, Natalie remains distant, and a sullen teenager girl might be more connected to Trevor’s grandfather’s death than any suspected.
-(4 Weeks) Read more →
+However, Natalie remains distant, and a sullen teenage girl might be more connected to Trevor’s grandfather’s death than any suspected.

-Thirty years after publishing The Pillars of the Earth, Ken Follett has written a prequel revealing the events that led up to his epic work.
+(12 Weeks) Thirty years after publishing The Pillars of the Earth, Ken Follett has written a prequel revealing the events that led up to his epic work.
 At the end of the Dark Ages in England, one man’s determination to make his abbey the center of learning changes the lives of a boatbuilder, a noblewoman, and the monk in unexpected ways.
-(7 Weeks) Read more →

 (10+ Weeks on the NYT Bestseller List)